About pneumonia

 Children with bacterial pneumonia usually improve within 48 hours of starting appropriate antibiotics.

 Recovery from viral pneumonia might be slower.
-Your child’s cough might last for up to three weeks after your child has recovered from other symptoms like fever.
+Your child’s cough might last for up to 3 weeks after your child has recovered from other symptoms like fever.
 But the cough isn’t a concern if your child is otherwise getting better.

 Prevention of pneumonia

-Your child and family can take some simple precautions to prevent the spread of the viruses and bacteria that cause pneumonia and reduce your chances of getting sick.
+Your child and family can take some simple precautions to prevent the spread of the viruses and bacteria that cause pneumonia and reduce your chances of getting sick:

 - Make sure you regularly wash hands with warm, soapy water.